Sherman's March (1986 film): Accolades

-Sherman's March was awarded the Grand Jury prize in the field of documentary at the 1987 Sundance Film Festival.
+Sherman's March was awarded the Grand Jury prize in the documentary category at the 1987 Sundance Film Festival.
 In 2000, the Library of Congress deemed the film "culturally, historically, or aesthetically significant" and selected it for preservation in the National Film Registry, calling it a "hilarious, one-of-a-kind romantic exploration of the South."

 Legacy

-A 1998 review in The Austin Chronicle proclaims McElwee "a modern master of cinema vérité — rough, real-life documentary filmmaking that seeks to expose a subject's soul through its very lack of polish.
+A 1998 review in The Austin Chronicle proclaims McElwee "a modern master of cinéma vérité — rough, real-life documentary filmmaking that seeks to expose a subject's soul through its very lack of polish.
 In McElwee's case, that subject is almost always himself.
 Insistently personal, always autobiographical, occasionally exploitative, watching McElwee is like watching someone's (well-financed) home videos."

-In April 2004, Slant magazine, reviewing the film's newly released DVD, gave it three stars out of five, saying it "looks and sounds like its[sic] from 1986, but no amount of dirt and noise (and there's some here and there) can diffuse any of the film's magic."
+In April 2004, Slant magazine, reviewing the film's then-newly released DVD, gave it three stars out of five, saying that it "looks and sounds like its[sic] from 1986, but no amount of dirt and noise (and there's some here and there) can diffuse any of the film's magic."

-Sherman's March influenced the 2022 film Everything Everywhere All At Once, particularly its exploration of the concept of modal realism.
+Sherman's March influenced the 2022 film Everything Everywhere All At Once by Daniels, particularly its exploration of the concept of modal realism.